The School Council is a forum where members can discuss the issues that are important to them and their fellow pupils.

-- First, any child who is interested in becoming a council member must put together a proposal highlighting issues they would tackle if they were to be elected.
+- First, any child who is interested in becoming a council member must write a proposal highlighting the issues they would tackle if elected.
 These proposals are then read out during a junior assembly and displayed in the playground.

 - Second, all Key Stage 2 year-groups have a class vote for the children they want to represent their class.
 The six children with the most votes go on to the next stage.

 - The ballot boxes are put in the playground for one week, and all pupils can vote for their chosen candidate.
 The boy and girl from each year group with the most votes go on to represent their class as School Council members.

 The School Council meets every week to discuss issues and provide feedback on issues raised at the class council meeting.
 Once the Council has decided what to do, they give feedback to their class.
 This ensures two-way communication between pupils and the Senior Management Team.